brainey421/badjgraph/README.md

 There are sample BADJ files in the data directory.

+## Multithreading and Blocks

+This PageRank implementation uses two concurrent threads: one to read a block of the graph into memory, and another to perform computation on that block.
+By default, each block is at most 64MB, as defined in graph.h by BLOCKLEN, and a node's adjacency list does not straddle two blocks.

+This repository includes a program to partition a graph in BADJ format into its blocks explicitly.
+The resulting graph in BADJBLK format is a directory containing one file for each block.
+In the future, the PageRank program will support compressed blocks to reduce time spent reading the graph.

+		$ ./partition
+		Usage: ./partition [graphfile] [badj] [outdirectory]

 ## Reading a BADJ File

 Here is an example of how to read through a graph in BADJ format: